Hawthorne001/amplitude-dev-center/docs/experiment/integrations/contentful.md

 ### Install the plugin

-1. Install the plugin you receive from the Amplitude Experiment team.
+1. Install the [plugin](https://www.contentful.com/marketplace/app/amplitude-experiment/) from the Contentful marketplace.
-2. In the plugin configuration, enter the Org URL and Management API key you created in Experiment.
+2. In the plugin configuration, enter the data center, Org URL and Management API key you created in Experiment.
 Click **Install to selected environments**.
 3. Click **Save** to complete the plugin setup.

 When you enable the plugin, a `Variant Container` content model appears on the Content Model tab.

 ### Add a variant container to one of your content models